gitgithan/reverse_image_search/README.md

    - run with `python custom_ivfpq.py`, 40 seconds to fit, 20 seconds to predict all ~9000 caltech101 images
 3. `gradio`
    - `block.py` - blocks (low level) gradio api, allows complete control of data flow
-   - `interface.py` - interface (high level) gradio api, allows quick prototyping but limited control
+   - `interface.py` - interface (high level) gradio api, limited control of data flow
    - `create_index.py` - script to create indexes to store in same gradio folder, to be loaded by gradio for search
 4. `notebooks`